amigus/migusdotorg/content/adam/auto-dnsmasq.md

 [Dnsmasq](https://dnsmasq.org/doc.html), which combines DHCP and DNS _forwarding_ into a single server, makes offering both to a small network easy.

-This post is about two projects I created to organize and share the automation and managment software I wrote for it:
+This post is about the projects I created to organize and share the software I wrote to automate and manage Dnsmasq:

-- [amigus.dnsmasq](https://galaxy.ansible.com/ui/repo/published/amigus/dnsmasq/): a collection of Ansible Roles that install and configure Dnsmasq as both a DHCP and DNS server
+- [amigus.dnsmasq](https://galaxy.ansible.com/ui/repo/published/amigus/dnsmasq/): a collection of Ansible Roles that install and configure Dnsmasq as a DHCP and/or DNS server
-- [dnsmasq-web](https://github.com/amigus/dnsmasq-web): a REST (JSON/HTTP) API that provides web access to client, lease, and request data and reservation management.
+- [dnsmasq-web](https://github.com/amigus/dnsmasq-web): a REST (JSON/HTTP) API that provides access to client, lease, and request data and reservation management.

 ## Why Dnsmasq